 - Intentionally compromised devices.
 BYOD policies are common in healthcare organizations.
 But it’s not possible to completely ensure the security of a user’s device.
 For example, rooting or jailbreaking might open a backdoor for hackers.

 - Regulatory compliance.
 In healthcare, there are strict requirements for the security of IT solutions that work with PHI.
 Complying with these requirements is a must for any healthcare organization.
-For example, US companies have to comply with the Health Insurance Portability and Accountability Act (HIPAA), Health Information Technology for Economic and Clinical Health Act, and the HHS Policy for Mobile Devices and Removable Media.
+For example, US companies have to comply with the Health Insurance Portability and Accountability Act (HIPAA) and Health Information Technology for Economic and Clinical Health Act.
 In the UK, companies have to comply with the Data Protection Act.
 And in the EU, they have to comply with the GDPR.

 Let’s look briefly at the requirements of a compliance regulation that may affect the development of an MDM solution for healthcare.